FishlandicFishy/lexicring/dict/lore.md

 3. Time[^1]

-4. the Alphabet Lore series
+4. the Alphabet Lore series or any of its derivatives

 [^1]: <https://www.reddit.com/r/conlangscirclejerk/comments/1bwzuo9/got_high_and_made_a_brainrot_language_repost/>